The John C Mithun Foundation

 Susan M. Torrey - Secretary

 Serves as secretary of the foundation with compensation of $15,000 (2024).
-Torrey represents the foundation in public announcements and has articulated the foundation's commitment to education, stating regarding the San Marcos High School gift: "We are honored to support San Marcos High School...
+Torrey represents the foundation in public announcements and has articulated the foundation's commitment to education, stating regarding the San Marcos High School gift: "We are honoured to support San Marcos High School...
 It is San Marcos paving the future for students."

 The foundation operates with a lean structure, with the three trustees making all grantmaking decisions.
 The foundation's governance reflects strong personal involvement from trustees who are deeply embedded in Santa Barbara's arts and education community.